mattboentoro/ThisOrThatDocumentation/README.md

 ```

 #### Why do I decide to mark the deleted `Object of Comparison` (soft delete) rather than actually deleting the `Object of Comparison` (hard delete)?
-Let's say there are 2 users, User A and User B. User A caches data for one round, which can lead to issues if another user, User B, deletes a player in the room User A is in.
-If this happens, User A's request could fail because Lambda tries to access the deleted player.
-To prevent this, we can mark the player instead of immediately deleting it.
-This allows User A to update the score even if User B deletes the player.
-In the next round, User A will get the latest information and won't see the deleted player.
+Consider a scenario with two users, User A and User B. User A caches data for one round, which can cause problems if User B deletes an `Object of Comparison` in the room that User A is in.
+If this deletion occurs, User A's message request in the SQS queue could fail because the Lambda function will try to access the now-deleted `Object of Comparison` from the MongoDB.

+To avoid this issue, we can mark the `Object of Comparison` as deleted instead of immediately removing them.
+This way, the `UpdateRating` Lambda function can still update User A’s SQS message to update the score, even though User B has deleted the `Object of Comparison`.
+In the following round, User A will receive the most recent data and will no longer see the deleted `Object of Comparison`.

 ### 4. POST /UpdateRanking